Jschles1/sinatra-shows-towatch/README.md

 Finally, click on "Create Account" to create a user account and begin using the app.

+## Contributing

+Bug reports and pull requests are welcome on GitHub at [this project's repository]([https://github.com/Jschles1/sinatra-shows-towatch]).
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License

 This Web Application is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).